davidmreed/ktema-org-zola/_posts/2022-02-19-dangers-anonymous-apex.md

 Using JSON doesn't mean you can log arbitrary amounts of data: the system will still truncate the string in your logs to the first 501 characters.
 However, it's generally a more readable representation, and likely gives you *more* to look at in the debug log.

-## Better Approachs and Conclusions
+## Better Approaches and Conclusions

-It's not at all my intention to say "One should never use the Developer Console", or tools like `sfdx force:apex:execute` that run Anonymous Apex.
+It's not at all my intention to say "One should never use the Developer Console", or tools like `sfdx force:apex:execute` that run Anonymous Apex".
 My takeaways, rather, are these:

 It's a good idea to be suspicious of the apparent ease and low barrier to entry of the Developer Console and Anonymous Apex tooling.
 You're still interacting with a complex software system and need to fully understand the context of the actions that you take, which can be highly unintuitive with these specific tools.
 In particular, if you're an Apex learner or early-career Salesforce developer, these tools may confuse you more than they help you learn.
 Pathologies that you observe in Anonymous Apex may not occur in real use, and vice versa; code that works fine in production may not even compile in Anonymous Apex!

 While these tools still have a place in debugging and hands-on exploration, use them very carefully, and keep the key context differences in mind.

-And lastly: if you need to debug a problem or prove out behavior in the system, just write tests.
+And lastly: if you need to debug a problem or prove out behavior in the system, **just write tests**.
 The barrier to entry is a little bit higher, true, but the explicit control tests give you over the code environment means you have better odds of success, and you'll come away from the process with validations you can deploy and use again and again.